 If you're a successful black anything and want to serve in high office, it seems that Democratic, pro-feminist white women will oppose you using the most potent ammunition that they can muster, even if there's no proof.
-They know very well the destructive power of a sexual harassment charge against any man in today's America, ever since the Ellison vs. Brady case.
+They know very well the destructive power of a sexual harassment or sexual assault charge against any man in today's America, ever since the Ellison vs. Brady case.
 That's why they use it.

 Don't believe me about this bias?
 Being the son of a black man, I've been following this pretty closely on CNN to see what would happen.
 Just about every coverage of these accusations against Mr. Cain has featured a white female reporter, interviewing some "expert" (invariably another white female) and asking stuff like, "couldn't this cause a problem for him and his campaign?", followed by a "Yes, [insert interviewer's name], it could definitely cause a problem for him!"
 CNN has yet to show me one black person, other than Mr. Cain himself, being interviewed about this...and certainly not a black woman.